colevandersWands/assert-based-exercise-interface/README.md

 a function that turns the browser and devtools into a study environment for javascript exercises

-it's not so interesting if you don't open your devtools' debugger
+play with the live examples [right here](https://colevanderswands.github.io/study-function/) (it's not so interesting if you don't open your devtools' debugger)

 ---